Tailoring quantum error correction to spin qubits: Error correction beyond Kitaev's surface code

 \subsection{XYZ$^2$ matching code}

 Hexagonal matching codes are special class of $D(\mathbb Z_2)$ anyon models where hexagonal plaquette stabilizers are bicolorable and host different anyon species with the required braiding statistics.
-Fermionic quasiparticles, combined from two anyons of different species, are confined to string stabilizers that connect same coloured plaquettes~\cite{Wootton_2015}.
-In larger-scale lattices the confined-fermion property of matching codes allow for twist-defect-based logical operators without introducing 5-body stabilizers as for the surface code.
+Fermionic quasiparticles, combined from two anyons of different species, are confined to string stabilizers that connect the same coloured plaquettes~\cite{Wootton_2015}.
+In larger-scale lattices the confined-fermion property of matching codes allows for twist-defect-based logical operators without introducing five-body stabilizers as for the surface code.

 The XYZ$^2$ code is a variant of the hexagonal matching codes where the string stabilizers are parallel links on the hexagonal lattice \cite{srivastava2022xyz}.
 Suitable boundary conditions of the code can be found from the concatenation of a two-qubit repetition code (stabilized by $ZZ$) and the XZZX.
 In total we get six-body stabilizer operators with $X$, $Y$, $Z$, $X$, $Y$, and $Z$ Paulis in clock-wise direction around the hexagonal plaquettes, and $ZZ$ link along the $XY$ edges of the hexagonal plaquettes.